walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 ## Signing identity recovery

-`wallet.identities` owns creation, backup and same-key restoration.
+`wallet.signingIdentity` owns creation, backup and same-key restoration.
 Use `initialize()` for the default identity without recovery, or request complete SDK-issued options for explicit protection and recovery choices.
 The unreleased `bootstrap` API is removed.
 This version requires a fresh database; no compatibility migration is provided.

 The base `WalletSDK` product has no backup provider.
-Add `WalletSDKKeychainRecovery` and register `KeychainIdentityRecovery(namespace:)` to opt in, or implement the replaceable `WalletIdentityRecoveryProvider` contract.
+Add `WalletSDKKeychainRecovery` and register `KeychainIdentityRecovery(namespace:)` to opt in, or implement the replaceable `IdentityRecoveryProvider` contract.
 Same-key Secure Enclave recovery is unavailable;
 iOS recovery uses ordinary Keychain or encrypted database signing.

 See [Identity recovery](Sources/WalletSDK/Documentation.docc/IdentityRecovery.md) and the